andrewt0301/hse-acos-course/docs/part1ca/11_Exceptions/lecture.md

    * The zeroth bit of the `ustatus` CSR must be set to `1` (i.e. `ori ustatus, ustatus, 0x1`).
    * The time for the next interrupt must be written to `0xFFFF0020`.
    * When an interrupt is handled the time for the next interrupt must be updated.

+## Homework

+Study the theory and the examples and finish the tasks.

 1. __Bonus task (2 bonus points)__: